dessalines/essays/glossary_of_socialist_terms.md

 # Glossary of Socialist Terms

+### Notes

-*Try to keep each term to 3 sentences max*
+- Try to keep each term to 3 sentences max.
-*Try to keep the definitions as simple as possible, ELI 10 years old*
+- Keep the definitions as simple as possible, ~ELI 10 years old.

 | Term                                     | Definition                               |